15 Best Things to Do in Red Deer, Alberta

 One of the coolest cultural things to do in Red Deer is take in a performance by the Symphony Orchestra.
 It’s one of the only cities like it to have a full band of such a professional caliber, something many locals are quite proud of.

+Free community concerts and open dress rehearsals are making it accessible for everyone in the city.
 They host many impactful supportive events like Seats for Students, Music for Mental Health, and Choir Kids.
-It was established in 1987 and has grown to be a symbol of the depth of appreciation for arts and culture of the people here.
+Established in 1987, the Main Series has grown to be a symbol of the depth of appreciation of the people here for the arts and culture.
+From fall to late spring, it offers seven concerts, along with three chamber music events.